-Sensor preventative maintenance for in-stream sensors and the meteorological station is scheduled every other week.
+Sensor preventative maintenance for in-stream/river sensors and the meteorological station is scheduled every other week.
 Groundwater well maintenance includes light sensor maintenance every other week (confirm that the cables have not slipped, check for ice accumulation on the solar panel, remotely monitor the data stream), full maintenance quarterly (visually inspect the sensor, check the desiccant, check water clarity with bailers, check for roots in wells known to have that issue), and well redevelopment once per year.
-Additional details may be found in the preventative maintenance documents for each sensor.
+Additional details may be found in the preventative maintenance documents for each sensor and the river buoys (RD[17]).